Beijing Wushu Team: Beijing Wushu Team Performance Tours

 The team has showcased its skills through the Beijing Wushu Team Tour many times over the years.
-The worldwide tours showcase a mix of veteran athletes and rising stars demonstrating their very best routines.
+The worldwide tours showcase a mix of veteran athletes and rising stars demonstrating their routines.

 Other Tours

 In 1995 they performed in Los Angeles, San Diego, San Francisco, Berkeley, CA and Calgary, Alberta, Canada.
 In 1999 they were invited to perform at Arnold Schwarzenegger's Annual Arnold Classic.
 The team performed and served as judges for the 1998 and 1999 Intercollegiate Wushu Championships (now known as the Collegiate Wushu Tournament) in America as well.
 In early 1999 they performed in Hawaii during a tribute to Jackie Chan.
 The 2005 tour saw the team performing in Washington DC, Houston, San Francisco and Los Angeles.
 In January 2012, the team returned to the United States with a limited four show tour in the San Francisco Bay area.